 TL;DR

+For teams running Kafka Streams specifically, pipeline-level observability including consumer lag, state store health, and stream topology visibility is a distinct challenge.
 When you build on Kafka, you’re not just moving messages you’re orchestrating a real-time nervous system for your business.
 Events flow in from every corner of your architecture, often at hundreds of thousands per second.
 And just like any nervous system, you need to know what’s firing, what’s lagging, and what’s failing.

 That’s where Kafka observability comes in.
 Without it, streaming pipelines are opaque black boxes.
 With it, they become transparent, predictable, and reliable.